alievk/avatarify-python/README.md

 The steps 8-9 are required only once during setup.

-To reduce video latency, in OBS Studio right click on the preview window and uncheck Enable Preview.

 ## Setup avatars
 Copy your avatars into `avatars` folder.
 Crop pictures to make them square.
 Prefer pictures with uniform background.